-Bank of Ann Arbor was founded in 1996 with headquarters located in Ann Arbor, Michigan.
-Bank of Ann Arbor handles $2 billion in assets and $1 billion in deposits, classifying it as a large bank.
-Bank of Ann Arbor lacks premium access to support representatives, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-SmartAsset experts rated Bank of Ann Arbor 3.7 stars out of 5, indicating that it is a decent choice, but with better options out there.
-Bank of Ann Arbor provides customers with a varied selection of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
-It has a fair savings rate; you can find higher rates with other banks.
-The bank's standard checking product maintains a $9.00 monthly fee, making it a rather expensive bank for checking.
-Using an institution with no-fee checking, in addition to a high savings APY is the best option for getting the most income from your deposits while having convenient access to your money.
+Bank of Ann Arbor was founded in 1996 and is headquartered in Ann Arbor, Michigan.
+Bank of Ann Arbor owns $2 billion in assets along with deposits totaling $1 billion, making it a large bank.
+Bank of Ann Arbor lacks premium access to customer service, with no live chat or all-day service options available.
+It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+With an average 3.7 stars out of 5, Bank of Ann Arbor proves it is a decent bank that leaves room for improvement.
+Bank of Ann Arbor offers a varied selection of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs and mortgage products.
+It has a fair savings rate; other popular banks have higher rates.
+The bank's standard checking account features a $9.00 monthly fee, although banks sometimes have requirements that allow you to waive the fee.
+Finding a checking account with no monthly fee, in addition to a savings account with a high APY at the same institution is the best bet for gaining the most income on your deposits alongside easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.25%, Bank of Ann Arbor ranks poorly as compared against the national average.
-Its one-year and five-year term lengths CDs earn at a rate of 0.95% and 2.00%, respectively, while its highest-yielding money market account has an APY of 0.35%.
-Given Bank of Ann Arbor's poor savings rate, you should consider choosing another bank to earn more on your deposits.
+Bank of Ann Arbor features a savings rate of 0.25%, which is poor in comparison to the average U.S. bank.
+Bank of Ann Arbor's one-year CD earns at a rate of 0.95% and the five-year CD has a rate of 2.00%, while its highest-yielding money market account has a rate of 0.35%.
+Given Bank of Ann Arbor's below average savings rate, you should consider looking at the competition to open savings accounts.

 How Bank of Ann Arbor's Savings Rates Compare

-Bank of Ann Arbor has typically high fees in comparison to other U.S. banks.
-At $9.00/month, Bank of Ann Arbor is not the best option for those who want a basic banking experience.
-Bank of Ann Arbor does not reimburse out-of-network ATM fees, which means you'll have to search for a Bank of Ann Arbor ATM or eat the ATM charge.
+On average, Bank of Ann Arbor charges its customers high fees compared to other U.S. banks.
+At $9.00 per month, Bank of Ann Arbor is not ideal for people who want a basic banking experience.
+Bank of Ann Arbor doesn't reimburse out-of-network ATM fees, which means you'll need to search for a Bank of Ann Arbor ATM or eat the fee.

-Bank of Ann Arbor is a brick-and-mortar bank, with eight total branches in Michigan.
-It also offers access to mobile and web apps for easy access and banking on the go.
-Bank of Ann Arbor's online and mobile banking services get fairly decent feedback from users.
-With 16 ratings across iOS and Android platforms, the Bank of Ann Arbor mobile app rates a 4.2 out of 5 (compared to the national average of 3.8).
-Bank of Ann Arbor's mobile app lets you control your finances by checking account balances, sending and receiving funds as well as accessing support representatives.
-Bank of Ann Arbor gets a superb consumer satisfaction rating due to relatively few complaints brought to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+Bank of Ann Arbor is a brick-and-mortar bank, with eight total bank locations in Michigan.
+With mobile and web apps, Bank of Ann Arbor makes account access easy, even on the go.
+Bank of Ann Arbor's online and mobile banking services receive relatively good feedback from users.
+Out of 16 customer reviews on both iOS and Android platforms, the Bank of Ann Arbor mobile app is scored at 4.2 out of 5 (compared to the national average of 3.8).
+You can utilize Bank of Ann Arbor's app to manage your accounts by checking current statements, transferring funds and accessing support representatives.
+Bank of Ann Arbor receives an outstanding consumer satisfaction score based on comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.

 Texas Ratio Analysis